 Take a look at these two diamonds.
 Both have ideal cuts and great sparkle, but one has a LOT of fire, or flashes of color, while the other has a more even balance of fire and brilliance, or white flashes.
 Choosing one over the other is largely a matter of preference.

-Keep in mind that the imperfections you see at 20x magnification are often invisible without magnification.
+Keep in mind that the clarity imperfections you see at 20x magnification are often invisible without magnification.
 Try looking at the inclusion while zooming out.
 If you can still see it, look for another diamond.

 What’s the Best Website to use When Searching for Diamonds Online?

 Both Blue Nile and James Allen provide close-up 360° images of their diamonds, allowing you to see your diamond in detail before you buy.
 Both have extensive databases and excellent customer service as well!
 That’s why we recommend using these vendors, so you don’t have to risk a low quality stone.

 However, James Allen has a couple of advantages over Blue Nile.
 Their selection of ring settings is impressively large.
 Better yet, you can see color and carat combinations in the ring you’re looking at — in 360° — giving you an idea of what the final product will look like!